-Brand new, the Kendall College Trust (KCT) initiated Culinary Camp in the summer of 2016 as a week-long, immersive overnight camp that brings together exceptional students from underserved communities.
-The experience is designed to broaden campers’ horizons in culinary, culture, and community, inviting campers to spend one week bonding with students from other schools while learning valuable career skills.
-All classes are taught by the Kendall College faculty in Kendall College’s state-of-the-art kitchens, an unparalleled experience for future college students with an interest in the Culinary Arts.
+The Kendall College Trust (KCT) initiated Culinary Camp in the summer of 2016 as a week-long, immersive overnight camp that brings together promising students from under-resourced, underserved communities.
+The program is designed to broaden campers’ horizons in culinary, culture, and community, inviting campers to spend one week bonding with students from other schools while learning valuable career skills.
+Classes are taught by our esteemed culinary instructors, an unparalleled experience for students with an interest in the Culinary Arts.
 In the evenings, campers participate in chaperoned cultural excursions all throughout Chicago.
-At the end of the week, students attend a graduation banquet luncheon (that they have prepared throughout the week) for their parents and are provided with a certificate.
+At week’s end, students receive a completion certificate and attend a graduation banquet they have prepared for their family.

-Kendall College Trust (KCT) is proud to partner with Chicago Public School (CPS) Careers Through Culinary Arts Program (C-CAP).
-Kendall College Trust knows bright futures begin with an education, and we are dedicated to providing funding and dynamic programming to foster the industry leaders of tomorrow.
+Kendall College Trust (KCT) is proud to partner with Chicago Public School (CPS), Careers Through Culinary Arts Program (C-CAP) and The Chopping Block.
+The KCT knows bright futures begin with an education, and we are dedicated to providing funding and dynamic programming to foster the industry leaders of tomorrow.

 Who are our Campers?

-Our campers are a diverse group of students from underserved communities currently enrolled in the Chicago Public School system.
-The students are both male and female ranging from 16-18 years of age.
+Our campers are a diverse group of students from under-resourced communities currently enrolled in the Chicago Public School system.
+The students are both male and female ranging from age 13-18.

 How are they selected?

 There are three selection methods utilized by the KCT Culinary Camp.
-A number of spots are awarded via C-CAP’s junior culinary competition that takes place in January.
-Students who did not participate in the junior competition can apply to the camp and will go through a selection and interview process.
+A number of spots are awarded via C-CAP’s junior culinary competition.
+Students who did not participate in the junior competition, can apply to the camp and go through a selection and interview process.
 A few spots are made available for CPS students who show great culinary interest and potential but are not part of a district offering C-CAP.
 These students are recommended to the KCT by academic field recruiters and will undergo a similar selection process to the C-CAP students.

 Who teaches the camp?

-KCT Culinary camps are taught by Kendall College adjunct faculty and culinary staff.
+KCT Culinary camps are taught by esteemed culinary instructors as well as a registered nutritionist.